cryptic20/sherwin-wyco-profile/README.md

 ## Welcome to my GitHub!

-#### Hi!
-I'm Sherwin Wyco and I'm a Full Stack Engineer.
-Very well versed with popular languages and frameworks.
-Also very curious and easily intrigued by a lot of things.
+#### A Full Stack Engineer.
+Extremely versed with popular languages and frameworks.
+Massively curious and easily intrigued by a lot of things.

 #### Feel free to reach me at